BDC Hamburger Icon

 What is a P&L statement?

 The two main categories outlined in a P&L statement are income and expenses.
-Income includes things like product sales, interest earned, commissions or rental income.
+Income includes things like product sales, interest earned, commissions and rental income.
 Expenses include the cost of goods sold (COGS), marketing and advertising fees and taxes.

 Did You Know?Did you know